P4ELTE/t4p4s/README.md

     INSTALL_STAGE5_P4RT=no . ./bootstrap-t4p4s.sh

+- The following option quickens installation by turning off many features that may not be necessary for T₄P₄S use.

+    SLIM_INSTALL=yes . ./bootstrap-t4p4s.sh

 - To see all possible options (including available stages), run the script the following way.

     ./bootstrap-t4p4s.sh showenvs